vukadzic/bankingApp/README.md

 # Authentication

 Service for authentication of user.
-Only unauthorized endpoint of application.
+Only open (unauthorized) endpoint of application.

 **URL** : `/login`